“Is My Training Clean?” check list

 Skills

-Collection of reinforcer without losing connection to the dog
+Collect reward without losing connection to the dog

-Delivery cleanly, without confusion.
+Deliver cleanly, without confusion.

 Tossing practise, pointing practise, placing practise.

-Is it rewarding?
+Is it rewarding

 All rewards are reinforcers, but not all reinforcers are rewards.